josev2046/PROPOSAL-FOR-THINKING-THROUGH-SOUND-CONFERENCE/README.md

 **Overview:**
 BLUES ("Black London's Untold Epic Stories") is an art installation series offering an immersive, audio-driven experience of the early 1990s.
 This initiative presents a multifaceted approach.
-It highlights the profound, emotional value of different voices, explores advanced technical procedures for accessibility via Retrieval-Augmented Generation (RAG), and introduces an innovative model for accessing this content.
+It highlights the profound, emotional value of different voices, explores advanced technical procedures for accessibility via Retrieval-Augmented Generation (RAG), and introduces an innovative model for accessing archive content.

 **Abstract:**